64kramsystem/personal_notes/topics/bash.md

 function prepare_sudo {
   if [[ $(id -u) -ne 0 ]]; then
     # Avoids having to call `sudo`.
+    #
+    # WATCH OUT!
+Doesn't export the environment.
+Use `-E` if needed (and supported).
+    # `sudo env K=V...` can't be used, unless /usr/bin/env is in the sudoers
+    # Another workaround is to dump the variables into a temp file and source it.
+    #
     sudo "$0" "$@"
     exit $?
   else